teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 ## Why Elements?

-You might wonder: why not just number the teams Team 1, Team 2, etc?
+You might ask: why elements instead of simple numbers like Team 1, Team 2?

 **Here's our thinking:**

 Elements teach balance.
-Too much fire burns out.
-Too much water floods.
-You learn that all energies are needed in right amounts.
+Each energy has its strength and its season.
+You learn that all energies are needed in right amounts, at right times.

 Elements are universal.
-Every culture understands fire, water, earth, air.
+Every culture experiences fire, water, earth, air.
 They cross all boundaries - language, politics, age, background.
+Everyone knows what rain feels like.
+Everyone has felt wind.

-Elements are G-rated.
-No dark symbolism, no complicated mythology.
-Just nature everyone experiences every day.
+Elements come from nature.
+Simple, G-rated, accessible.
+Fire warms you.
+Water hydrates you.
+Earth grows food.
+Air fills your lungs.
+Aether connects everything.
+This is what everyone experiences every day.

 Elements show complementarity.
-Fire and water aren't enemies - they're partners.
-Sometimes you need fire's heat.
-Sometimes you need water's cooling.
-Both are valid.
+Fire and water work as partners.
+Sometimes you need fire's heat to cook food.
+Sometimes you need water's cooling to hydrate you.
+Both are equally valid and necessary.

 Does that make sense?